syncs-usyd/syncs-constitution/constitution.rst

    7. A Social Media Manager
    8. An Industry Liaison
    9. A Systems Administrator
-   10. A Technology Events Coordinator
+   10. A Technology Events Coordinator; and
-   11. And up to a further ten Executive Members, comprising:
+   11. Up to a further ten Executive Members, comprising:

       1. An additional Social Events Coordinator
       2. Two additional Industry Liaisons